Improving Mobility in the Atlanta Region

-The plan, developed with robust public input, includes $85 billion to maintain and expand the region’s network of roads, transit and pedestrian facilities through 2040.
+The plan, developed with robust public input, includes $172.6 billion of investments to maintain and expand the region’s network of roads, transit and pedestrian facilities through 2050.

 The RTP is updated every four years and is the transportation component of the Atlanta Region’s Plan, metro Atlanta’s comprehensive, long-range plan that incorporates all of ARC’s planning areas.

 The short-term portion of the RTP, the Transportation Improvement Program (TIP), allocates federal funds for the region’s highest-priority transportation projects.
 Projects in the TIP must be fully funded.

 ARC values community participation and public input in all areas of its planning work.
 The agency strives to provide resources to help community members understand key issues and challenges facing the Atlanta region, as well as its important assets.

 In order to properly hear from interested persons and respond to their comments, ARC requests that citizens follow the ARC Policy for Citizen Input (PDF).

 It’s critical that ARC engages with a diverse group of residents and stakeholders.
 There are many ways to engage with ARC and have your voice heard: